Benchmarking Graph Neural Networks: Overview of GNN Benchmarking Framework

-ZINC has 10K train/1K validation/1K and 1K test graphs.
-For MNIST and CIFAR10, the statistics are respectively 55K train/5K validation/10K test, and 45K train/5K validation/10K test.
-The 5K samples for the validation set in both MNIST and CIFAR10 are sampled randomly from the respective train sets.
-The numbers of SBM graphs are 10K train/2K validation/2K test for PATTERN and 10K train/1K validation/1K test for CLUSTER.
-Similarly, TSP has 10K train/1K validation and 1K test graphs.
-COLLAB is a single large temporal graph of size 235K nodes with train/validation/test edge splits provided by OGB.
-Finally, CSL has 150 graphs and we follow 5-fold cross validation with stratified sampling to ensure class distribution remains the same across the splits.
-See supplementary for more details on generation and preparation of the datasets.

-{\bf Training.} We use the Adam optimizer \cite{kingma2014adam} with the same learning rate decay strategy for all models.
-An initial learning rate is selected in $\{10^{-3},10^{-4}\}$ which is reduced by half if the validation loss does not improve after a fixed number of epochs, either 5 or 10.
-We do not set a maximum number of epochs -- the training is stopped either when the learning rate has reached the small value of $10^{-6}$, or the computational time reaches 12 hours.
-We run each experiment with 4 different seeds and report the statistics of the 4 results.
-More details are provided in the supplementary.

-{\bf Task-based network layer.} The node representations generated by the final layer of GCNs, or the dense tensor obtained at the final layer of the higher order WL-GNNs, are passed to a network suffix which is usually a downstream MLP of 3 layers.
-For GIN, RingGNN, and 3WL-GNN, we follow the original instructions of network suffixes to consider feature outputs from each layer of the network, similar to that of Jumping Knowledge Networks \cite{xu2018representation}.
-See supplementary material for more details.

-{\bf Parameter budgets.} Our goal is not to find the optimal set of hyperparameters for a specific GNN model (which is computationally expensive), but to compare and benchmark the model and/or their building blocks within a budget of parameters and a maximal computational time.
-Therefore, we decide on using two parameter budgets: (1)~100k parameters for each GNNs for all the tasks, and (2)~500k parameters for GNNs for which we investigate scaling a model to larger parameters and deeper layers.
-The number of hidden layers and hidden dimensions are selected accordingly to match these budgets, the details of which are in the supplementary material.
+\textbf{Parameter Budgets for Fair Comparison.} One goal of this benchmark is not to find the optimal hyperparameters for a specific model (which is computationally expensive), but to compare the model and their building blocks within a budget of parameters.
+Therefore, we decide on using two model parameter budgets: i) 100k for each GNN for all the datasets, and ii) 500k for GNNs where the scalability of a model to larger parameters and deeper layers are investigated.
+The layers and dimensions are selected accordingly to match these budgets.